 Bank records can show much about people's lives, including what they buy and from whom, which political and religious organizations they support, and more.
-Government should not have access to this private information without proper due process.
+Government should not have access to this private information without proper due process - that is, without going before a judge and obtaining a court order.

 The ACLU defended the privacy of personal bank records in a case decided by the Washington Supreme Court.
 State v.
 Miles stemmed from the Washington State Securities Division having issued an administrative subpoena to request all Washington Mutual banking records for Michael Miles, who was being investigated for fraud and other charges.
 The agency also told the bank not to inform Miles about the subpoena.

-Miles's lawyers argued that evidence gathered this way was not valid but the trial court ruled that since banks are "pervasively regulated" institutions, constitutional privacy rights do not apply to them.
+Miles's lawyers argued that evidence gathered this way was not valid and should have been suppressed.
+But the trial court ruled that since banks are "pervasively regulated" institutions, constitutional privacy rights do not apply to them.

 The ACLU submitted a friend-of-the court brief in the appeal to the Washington Supreme Court.
-It contended that because bank records are private, the state needs to secure a search warrant or obtain a subpoena that the subject can contest in court.
+It contended that because bank records are private, the state needs to go through a neutral magistrate in order to get them - either by getting a search warrant, or by issuing a subpoena that the subject can contest in court.
 The ACLU also said that there is no pervasively regulated industry exception to our state's constitutional privacy right; or that if one does exist, it's very narrow and limited solely to business records, not personal information.

-The Washington Supreme Court agreed, ruling unanimously in April 2007.
-Doug Klunder, director of the ACLU-WA Privacy Project, wrote the amicus brief
+The Washington Supreme Court agreed, ruling unanimously in April 2007 that bank records are private, and that government needs a warrant or a subpoena that can be challenged in court before gaining access to them.
+Doug Klunder, director of the ACLU-WA Privacy Project, wrote the amicus brief.